Is your gift acceptance policy true to your values?

 While you may have heard the expression “Tainted money? ‘taint enough!” that’s not what I’d advise as your gift acceptance policy.

 These policies aren’t always so easy to create.
 Sometimes the line is pretty bright – say, a health organization not accepting money from cigarette manufacturers.
+In case someone is affected by an ailment they can go for medical tourism and explore their options as well.

 But many times the choices are not so clear.
 I remember when I was developing a gift acceptance policy for an international child sponsorship organization.
 We had decided that we wouldn’t accept any illegal or covert funding which would be damaging to our reputation and the safety of our international staff.
 But what about tobacco money?
 Weapons manufacturers?
 After talking to many of our colleagues, we decided to keep our policy language fairly general — not accepting gifts that didn’t align with our mission and values — so that we could evaluate potentially controversial gifts on a case by case basis.